Higher Chern-Simons based on (2-)crossed modules: Higher Chern-Simons theory

-Let us consider a principle bundle P(M, G) on a 3-dimensional manifold $M$ with a gauge group $G$ and the associated Lie algebra $\mathcal{g}$.
+Let us consider a principle bundle $P(M, G)$ on a 3-dimensional manifold $M$ with a gauge group $G$ and the associated Lie algebra $\mathcal{g}$.
 Locally, a gauge field is a connection 1-form $A \in \Lambda^1(M, \mathcal{g})$ that transforms under the gauge transformation like

 so that the corresponding curvature 2-form $F= dA + A \wedge A \in \Lambda^2(M, \mathcal{g})$ transforms like

 Besides, they satisfy the Bianchi Identity, $d F + A \wedge^{[, ]}F =0$.

 In order to consider their topological properties, let us first briefly remind the curvature invariant symmetric polynomial on the bundle $P(M, G)$, which is called the \textbf{second Chern form},